Azure/data-api-builder/SUPPORT.md

 ### GitHub issues

 We use [GitHub Issues](https://github.com/azure/data-api-builder/issues) to track bugs, questions, and feature requests.
-GitHub issues require you to have a GitHub account and are free to create.
+GitHub Issues require you to have a GitHub account and are free to create.
 There is a GitHub Issue template to help you provide the information we need to investigate your issue.

 We recommend that you search through the existing issues to see if there is a similar issue that you can comment on.
 If you find an existing issue, please add a comment to the existing issue instead of creating a new one.